-The second strategy is two-pronged.
-Historically, ERA has given its approval to third parties to make broadcast recordings available through digital platforms to licensed educational institutions under the terms permitted under section 35 of the Copyright, Designs and Patents Act 1989.
-It continues to welcome approaches from legitimate organisations to enter into similar arrangement with ERA.
-In addition, it provides its own growing range of tools and resources to help ERA licensees identify and access the most appropriate broadcast content to stimulate the learning potential of children and young adults.
+The principal way in which it does so is by improving ease of access to the widest possible ERA Repertoire by ERA Licensees.
+Historically, ERA has given its approval to third parties to make broadcast recordings available through digital platforms to licensed educational institutions under the terms permitted under section 35 of the Copyright, Designs and Patents Act 1988.
+It continues to welcome requests from reputable organisations serving the educational sector to enter into similar third-party arrangements.
+However, in recent years it has also developed a growing collection of online services designed to help staff and students of licensed institutions to identify and access recordings of carefully curated broadcast content to support and enhance teaching and learning.